Jack Jersey: Illness

-In 1985 and again in 1986 polyps were observed on his vocal folds.
+In 1985, and again in 1986, polyps were observed on his vocal folds.
 A couple of years later, in 1988, he was diagnosed with a malignant tumor in his pharynx and larynx.

 He underwent surgery and radiation treatments several times.
 After these heavy treatments, he lived on a daily regimen of significant medication, including analgesics, but he never recovered completely.

-Nine years later, on May 26, 1997, he died of the complications of his disease in the arms of his wife at 55 years old.
+Nine years later, on 26 May 1997, he died of the complications of his disease in the arms of his wife at 55 years old.

 Although already severely ill, in February 1997 he agreed with Ton van Beusekom of EMI to release a double-cd, entitled Thanks For All The Years.
 He knew that this album would probably be his last.
 He chose songs about countries he had visited.
-He included the song My Father's House which he wrote especially about his parental home in which he was born, some songs as a tribute/an ode to Elvis Presley and further hits such as I'm Calling (1973), In The Still Of The Night (1974), Gone Girl (1975), Papa Was A Poor Man (1974) and Sri Lanka ... my Shangri-La (1980).
+He included the song My Father's House which he wrote especially about his parental home in which he was born, some songs as a tribute/an ode to Elvis Presley and further hits such as I'm Calling (1973), In The Still of the Night (1974), Gone Girl (1975), Papa Was A Poor Man (1974) and Sri Lanka ... my Shangri-La (1980).

-After he passed away, his music was still recorded by various artists, such as Frans Bauer and Marianne Weber: Wat ik zou willen (What I would want) and René Schuurmans, but also internationally, by Frank Michael.
+After he died, his music was still recorded by various artists, such as Frans Bauer and Marianne Weber: Wat ik zou willen (What I would want) and René Schuurmans, but also internationally, by Frank Michael.